-All Directors are responsible for establishing and maintaining an effective system of internal control.
+Directors are responsible establishing and maintaining an effective system of internal control.
 Whilst all elements of risk cannot be eliminated, the system aims to identify, assess, prioritise and, where possible, mitigate the Group's risks.
 Although no system of internal control can provide absolute assurance against material misstatement or loss, the Group's systems are designed to provide the Board with reasonable assurance that assets are safeguarded, transactions are properly authorised and recorded and that material errors and irregularities are either prevented, or detected, within a timely period.

 The Audit & Risk Management Committee has previously considered the need for an internal audit function and concluded that the financial position, size, and complexity of the Group could not justify the expense, which the Board ratified.
-The Board is happy to continue relying on the strength of the internal control environment through updates on risk management and internal control, health and safety reports, AML and CFT compliance, monthly management information and representations from the Executive Team.
-This approach is further complimented by external thirdparty assurance reviews where and when appropriate.
+The Board is happy to continue relying on the strength of the internal control environment through updates on risk management and internal control, health and safety reports, AML and CFT compliance, monthly management information and representations from the Executive Team, supported by the engagement of third-party compliance consultants.
+This approach is further complimented by external third-party assurance reviews where and when appropriate.